Symposium on Combinatorial Search

 with the purpose of promoting the study and understanding of combinatorial search and heuristic search algorithms among the public through the organization of scientific meetings, publications, tutorials, and other public scientific and educational activities.

-The next SoCS event (SoCS 2020) is planned to be held in cyberspace.

 History

 The First Symposium on Combinatorial Search was held in Chicago (Illinois, USA) in 2008 as a result of various workshops that were held in previous conferences, mainly IJCAI, AAAI and ICAPS.
 Since then, it has been held every year, always in association with a larger event.

 Although the first three symposia were held in the United States, SoCS rotates around the world, being co-located near whichever major conference the organizers target.
 Papers from the first two symposia (2008 and 2009) are available on the web.
 Since SoCS 2010, the symposium has published with AAAI Press and all accepted papers can be found in the AAAI Digital Library.